 Opening a gold IRA account is very easy as long as you follow a few simple steps and keep in mind the various IRS rules and regulations.
 Follow these simple steps:

-Find an IRS-approved Custodian
+Find an IRS-approved Custodian (Like Millenium Trust)

 You will have to spend many hours carefully researching all potential gold IRA companies.
 Find one that best suits your need and has a proven track record.